fusionbox/django-argonauts/doc/contact.rst

 Settings
 --------

-The contact module has the following settings values which which may be use to customize it's behavior
+The contact module has the following settings values which which may be used to customize its behavior

 ``CONTACT_INDEX_TEMPLATE``
   Template location for the main contact form page.
 Defaults to ``contact/index.html``